opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

     - Number of Virtual NICs (vNICs), versions, type and driver.
     - Number of virtual CPUs and their core affinity on the host.
     - Number vNIC interrupt configuration.
-    - Thread affinitization for the applications (including the vSwitch itself) on the host.
+    - Thread affinitization for the applications (in
+    - cluding the vSwitch itself) on the host.
     - Details of Resource isolation, such as CPUs designated for Host/Kernel (isolcpu) and CPUs designated for specific processes (taskset).
   - Memory Details
     - Total memory